Butter Cake

 All dry ingredients in a mixing bowl.

-Step 1.
-Preheat the oven to 375°F (190°C).
-Lightly grease the pan with some butter.
-Mix the flour and the baking powder together and sieve.
-Add in the salt and mix well.
-Set aside.
+Preheat your oven to 375°F (190°C) and lightly grease your pan with some butter.
+In a separate bowl, mix the flour and baking powder together, then sieve them.
+Add in a pinch of salt and mix it all up.
+Set that aside for now.

 Using a stand mixer to mix the ingredients.

-Step 2.
-Use an electronic hand mixer or stand mixer to beat the butter and sugar until well combined or pale yellow in color, about 3 minutes.
+Grab an electric hand mixer or stand mixer and beat the butter and sugar together until well combined and light in color—about 3 minutes.

 All the ingredients mixed together before baking.

-Step 3.
-Add in the first egg.
-Beat well after each addition of egg until creamy, about 1 to 2 minutes after adding each egg.
-Scrape down the sides for even mixing.
-Add in the vanilla extract and mix well.
-Fold in the flour and mix well.
-Add in the plain yogurt or whole milk.
+Add in the first egg and mix well.
+Beat until creamy—about 1 to 2 minutes after each egg.
+Scrape down the sides to make sure everything is evenly mixed.
+Add in the vanilla extract and mix again.
+Next, fold in the flour mixture and mix well.
+Then add in some plain yogurt or whole milk to the batter.

 The butter cake after removing it from the oven.

-Step 4.
-Pour the batter into the greased baking pan.
-Shake it lightly to distribute the cake batter evenly.
-Bake until golden brown and cooked, about 40 – 50 minutes.
-To prevent the top of the cake from over browning, cover the top of the baking pan with a sheet of aluminum foil once the cake top is set.
-Use a cake tester to test doneness.
+Pour the batter into your greased baking pan and give it a little shake to even it out.
+Bake until golden brown and cooked through—about 40 to 50 minutes.
+If the top of the cake is getting too brown, cover it with a sheet of aluminum foil once the top is set.

 Cutting the Butter Cake into slices.

-Step 5.
-Remove it from the oven and let it cool on the wire rack for 5 minutes.
-Cut into pieces and serve warm.
+Let it cool on a wire rack for about 5 minutes, then cut into pieces and serve warm.
+Enjoy!

-Butter cake is best served warm or at room temperature.
-If you have leftovers, wrap them with aluminum foil or plastic wrap to keep them from drying out.
-You can also keep them in an airtight container.
+Butter cake is best when it’s served warm or at room temperature.
+If you have leftovers, wrap them up in aluminum foil or plastic wrap to keep them from drying out.
+You can also store them in an airtight container.

 Helpful Tips For Home Bakers